Abdulkadarkapasi/whatsapp-conversation-analyzer/README.md

 ## Acknowledgements
 Special thanks to the developers and contributors of the libraries and frameworks used in this project, as well as the open-source community for their continuous support and contributions.

+Enjoy analyzing your WhatsApp conversations with WhatsApp Conversation Analyzer!